arpitbbhayani/arpitbbhayani.github.io/_posts/techie/2016-12-27-kinesis-and-sqs.markdown

 ## How to choose one
 You should use Kinesis when
  - you want to route related records to the same record processor (as in streaming MapReduce).
- - you want ultiple applications to consume the same stream concurrently.
+ - you want multiple applications to consume the same stream concurrently.
  - you want to consume records in the same order a few hours later.

  You should use SQS when